den-materials/create-an-issue-project3/readme.md

 <!--
-Creator: <Name>
+Creator: Zeb Girouard
 Market: DEN
 -->

 ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png)

-# GitHub Project 1 Issues Lab
+# GitHub Project 2 Issues Lab
-## Creating an Issue on your Fellow Developers Project 1 game
+## Creating an Issue on your Fellow Developers Project 2 Full-Stack Application

 Today you will be practicing fixing more GitHub issues.
-You will be reviewing two of your peers code and submitting two issues on each one of their Project 1 repos.
+You will be reviewing two of your peers code and submitting two issues on each one of their Project 2 repos.

 This weekend you will solve these issues.